 Progent's Cisco-certified network professionals, including high-level CCIE consultants, can help you design, configure, manage, and troubleshoot a hardened network infrastructure that offers the performance and security your business requires without breaking your IT budget.

-For small businesses anywhere in the U.S., Progent's Microsoft-certified experts offer network assistance and professional consulting support for the whole array of Microsoft .NET Enterprise Servers and Microsoft Windows Servers.
-Progent's migration, integration, update, and support services include network design, deployment, and management help for
+For small and mid-sized companies across the United States, Progent's Microsoft-certified consultants offer network assistance and professional consulting services for the whole family of Microsoft .NET servers and Windows Servers.
+Progent's planning, integration, update, and support services cover network architecture, configuration, and management help for

 project management and documentation, local and remote

-Standard Help Desk Call Center Support or Co-managed Call Center Support, comprehensive
+Standard Help Desk Call Center Services or Co-managed Help Desk Call Center Support, certified

 security expertise, IT